-Chess has a lot of crazy rules.
+Chess has some ridiculous rules.
 (Castling and en passant, anyone?)
-As a beginner, it may seem hard enough to get all the basics down, but before long, especially if you decide to play in tournaments, you’ll hear someone mention chess clocks.
+As a beginner, it may seem hard enough to get all the basics down.
+But before long – especially if you decide to play in tournaments – you’ll hear someone mention a chess clock.
 When you do, you’ll probably think to yourself, ‘Isn’t chess all about focus and deep thought?
 What does time have to do with it?’
-Or even more simply, ‘What is a chess clock, anyway?’
+And, ‘What is a chess clock, anyway?’

 Chess Clocks – The Basics

 Lots of sports and games have time components and chess is no exception.
 Although friendly chess matches don’t often use clocks, they are required at most chess tournaments.

 Chess clocks serve two purposes.
 First, they limit the total amount of time a match can last.
 This is useful in tournament scenarios, of course.
 Second, they ensure that each player gets an equal amount of time to make their moves.
 In more casual settings, they can also be used to balance a game by giving a much better player a shorter amount of time in which to make their moves.